embrace-io/embrace-docs/docs/product/network-spans-forwarding.md

 Additionally, Embrace can forward metadata associated with each call.
 Device, app version, and OS version will be properties for each traceparent-tagged call, forwarded as an OTel Span.
 Your backend team can use their observability tools to set up analyses and monitoring.

-Embrace currently supports Network Span Forwarding for Grafana Cloud Traces, New Relic, Honeycomb and Datadog.
+Embrace currently supports Network Span Forwarding for Grafana Cloud, New Relic, Honeycomb, Datadog and Chronosphere.
 See our guide to enabling [Data Destinations](/data-destinations/) to get started.

 <img src={require('@site/static/images/NSF > Honeycomb example.png').default} alt="NSF in honeycomb" />